rami-droid/inf100/README.md

-# INF100 oppgaver og sånt
+# INF100 assignemnts and labs

+Simple github repo for all uni assignments and labs from inf100